linatal/UNSCon/README.md

 - run `LSD_sentiments_per_Sents.py` for sentiment classifications per sentence

 #### For bert-classifications:
--  run `bert-cl/sequence_labeling.py -c *path_to_csv*`, Select the relevant model on lines 23-25.
+-  run `bert-cl/sequence_labeling.py -c *path_to_csv*`.
+Select the relevant model on lines 23-25.
 The script wil create a folder with fine-tuned models and prints the evaluation scores.

 Anonymous repository for submitted paper.